-In any case, worrying about my thyroid because I did the “famous” exercise with perhaps too much forcefulness has led to an awareness of an uncomfortable feeling I’ve had for years but mostly ignored.
+In any case, worrying about my thyroid because I did the “famous” exercise with perhaps too much force has led to an awareness of an uncomfortable feeling I’ve had for years but mostly ignored.

 The “blacking out” feeling

 Since I didn’t know my thyroid was in my neck, I never thought about what it could mean that wearing a necklace that sits against the bottom of my neck makes me feel as if it’s hard to breathe and I could black out.
 It’s such an uncomfortable feeling that I can’t wear that sort of necklace.
-Turtle neck tees and sweaters do not cause the same feeling.
+Turtle neck tees and sweaters don’t cause the feeling.

 Your thyroid loves iodine rich foods

 Men and women need to eat about 150 mcg of iodine a day.
-Pregnant women need more, at about 22o mcg a day.
+Pregnant women need more, at about 220 mcg a day.
 Mothers who are breastfeeding need still more at 290 mcg a day.

 Other foods containing Iodine

 Baked Potato ~ 60 mcg.
-Be sure to eat the skin, where most of the nutrients are.
+Be sure to eat the skin, that’s where most of the nutrients are.
 A medium size baked potato provides about 40% of the iodine your thyroid needs per day.